The latest on cladding and building safety from the Government

 G15

-Network Homes is the Chair organisation of the G15, a group of London's largest housing associations.
-We have been sharing good practice with our colleagues in the other organisations, so we can all improve our operations and communications to make our Building Safety Programmes work as best as we can.
+As part of the G15 group of London's largest housing associations, we have been sharing good practice with our colleagues in the other organisations, so we can all improve our operations and communications to make our Building Safety Programmes work as best as we can.

 Among the communications teams, we have been sharing learning and what has worked well for organisations, as well as coordinating among member organisations to lobby government.